-- 10. If you want to disable standard login options for all of your users (except root), select the Disable standard login option under Settings > User Management > SSO Settings > Service Provider Configuration. - 11.
+10. If you want to disable standard login options for all of your users (except root), select the Disable standard login (Ensure SSO is working first, to prevent lockout.) option under Settings > User Management > SSO Settings > Service Provider Configuration.

 Click Save to on the Settings > User Management page.